46 Free PPC Tools For PPC Experts

 10- Bing Ads Intelligence – A downloadable Excel plugin that can be used for keyword research purposes.

-11- MergeWords – Create keyword combinations by simply adding in each word into one of the three boxes.
+11- MergeWords – A free PPC tool that allows you to create keyword combinations by simply adding in each word into one of the three boxes.
 The MergeWords tool will do the rest.

 12- Google Correlate – Google Correlate reveals trending data for phrase match terms of what you search for.

-14- PPC Keyword Wrapper for Google & Bing Ads– This is a Google Chrome extension that will add the extra characters to create exact match, phrase match, and broad match modified keywords, after the user has entered in the keywords that they want to target.
+14- PPC Keyword Wrapper for Google & Bing Ads– If you’re looking for a Google keyword wrapper or a Microsoft Advertising keyword wrapper, then this could be the tool for you.
+This is a Google Chrome extension that will add the extra characters to create exact match, phrase match, and broad match modified keywords, after the user has entered in the keywords that they want to target.
 It also has an option to turn on all keywords to lowercase.

 Bidding PPC tools